PublicInMotionGmbH/ui-kit/packages/notification/README.md

 ## How to install

-Package is available as `@talixo/notification` in NPM registry, so you can use it in your project using `npm install @talixo/notification --save` or `yarn add @talixo/notification`.
+Package is available as `@talixo/notification` in NPM registry so you can use it in your project using `npm install @talixo/notification --save` or `yarn add @talixo/notification`.

 ## Requirements